google/liquidfun/liquidfun/Box2D/Box2D/Documentation/SWIG/GettingStarted.md

 #### Function and Variable Renames

-*   All b2 class prefixes have been removed.
+*   All b2 class name prefixes have been removed.
 *   All function names have been converted to mixedCase.
 *   All m_ member variable prefixes have been removed.
-*   All enum variables have been converted to uppercase with underscores.
+*   All b2 enum name prefixes have been removed.

 #### Memory Management